Portugal plans higher transactions tax, pension cuts

 LISBON Portugal aims to impose a financial transactions tax next year of up to 0.3 percent, going well beyond a tentative European proposal for a tax rate of just 0.1 percent, along with income tax hikes and cuts to pensions.

-Eager to reassure the "troika" of international lenders who are underpinning its 78 billion euro bailout, recession-hit Portugal is trying to follow in Ireland's footsteps and make a full return to global bond markets next year to fund itself.
+Eager to reassure the "troika" of international lenders who are underpinning its 78 billion euro (63 billion pounds) bailout, recession-hit Portugal is trying to follow in Ireland's footsteps and make a full return to global bond markets next year to fund itself.

 There are signs it may achieve that goal with lower yields but anti-austerity protests and concerns over an excessive tax burden and the economy's longer-term competitiveness risk undercutting those efforts.